Vinicius Zanocelo: Santos

 On 4 June 2021, Zanocelo moved to Santos on a two-year loan deal, with a buyout clause.
 He made his club – and Série A – debut thirteen days later, replacing Gabriel Pirani in a 0–1 away loss against Fluminense.

 Zanocelo scored his first goal for Peixe on 23 February 2022, netting his team's second in a 3–0 away win over Salgueiro, for the year's Copa do Brasil.

 On 21 November 2022, Ferroviária announced the permanent transfer of Zanocelo to Santos, after the latter club activated his buyout clause.
+The following 8 March, after featuring rarely under head coach Odair Hellmann, he asked to leave the club.

+Loan to Fortaleza

+On 1 April 2023, Zanocelo was loaned to fellow top tier side Fortaleza until the end of the year, with a buyout clause.
+Rarely used by the club, he left when his loan expired in December after 12 matches overall.

+Loan to Estoril

+On 30 January 2024, following Santos' first-ever relegation to Série B, Zanocelo was loaned to Portuguese Primeira Liga club Estoril until 31 December 2024.
+On 6 January of the following year, his loan was extended for a further six months.

+Loan to Ceará

+On 8 August 2025, Ceará announced the signing of Zanocelo on loan until the end of the year.